cfchou/icecream/README.md

 ### Design

-##### Database:
+##### Database
-As to database, I considered SQL databases(RDBMS) and nosql ones.
-I think that in production, the choice would heavily depend on what kind of business and operational requirement we expect to fulfill, for example, SLA and the loading between reads and writes.

-For simplicity, I choose mongoDB, a schemaless document-oriented database.
+As to the database for this project, I choose mongoDB, a schemaless document-oriented database which stores JSON natively.
 There are a few immediate advantages.
-Firstly, the sample dataset enclosed in this project is in JSON format, so it's a no-brainer to load the data into the db.
-Secondly, I decide to manipulate a document in a whole rather than break it down to records in different tables with foreign keys pointing to each other.
+Firstly, a sample from the dataset enclosed in this project is a document in JSON, so it's easy to load the data into the db.
+Secondly, I decide to manipulate a document in a whole rather than break it down to columns in different tables with foreign keys pointing to each other.
 RDBMS has the merit of maintaining strong consistency of data and detecting violations for us.
-However, for only CRUD one type of document, it seems to me a bit overkill.
+However, for this small project, I would favor mongoDB's simplicity over RDBMS' capability.

-Nevertheless, there are a few caveats of using mongoDB for this project, the biggest problem for me is the lack of SQL to manipulate the data.
+Nevertheless, there are a few caveats of using mongoDB here, the biggest problem for me is the lack of SQL to manipulate the data.
 Also constraints like uniqueness of fields have to be done by issuing specific mongoDB commands.

 ##### Server Design
-I don't make use of a web framework as it is a simple RESTful server.
+I don't make use of a web framework as this is a simple RESTful server.
 Having said that, I do rely on some 3rd-party libraries to build this project.
 Just to name a few, [spf13/viper](https://github.com/spf13/viper) for configuration, [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) for URL routing, [inconshreveable/log15](https://github.com/inconshreveable/log15) for contextual logging, and [stretchr/testify](https://github.com/stretchr/testify) for testing and mocking.

 The http-related source code sits in the __cmd/apiserver__.
 This service can be extended by adding __middleware__ to support less business related operations like auditing, metrics, etc..
 At the moment, there's only one and it's for API key authentication.
 The real CRUD logic is implemented in __handler__ which connects to backend of choice to access the data.